SpilledMilkCOM/ParkerSmart/README.md

 # ParkerSmart
 The personal website of Parker Smart.
 Lists web presence and dev achievements.

-Attempting to deploy this DEFAULT .Net Core website to GoDaddy.com.
-NOT going well at the moment.
+GoDaddy does NOT support .Net Core on their PLESK servers so I had to revert back to .Net MVC.
+YAY for the DEFAULT!!